 What Is Shochu

 Shochu is a distilled alcohol made from grains and starch such as barley, sweet potato, rice, buckwheat, and sugar cane.
 It’s fermented with koji, the same fungus that makes soy sauce, miso, and other Japanese culinary staples.
-Depending on its ingredients and regional style, it can be very different from another.
+Depending on its ingredients and regional style, it can vary in taste.

 Shochu is sometimes referred to as Japanese vodka, but connoisseurs and drinkers would argue that they are not close comparisons.
 Vodka has a higher alcohol content, around 40%, and undergoes multiple distillations.

-If you have a chance to visit Japan, definitely give it a try.
-Some of the best places to try are in izakaya, Japanese pubs, where casual dining goes well together with drinking.
+If you have a chance to visit Japan, try it!
+Some of the best places to try are in izakaya (Japanese pubs), where casual dining goes well together with drinking.
 Otherwise, you would have a better chance of trying it at trendy or upscale Japanese restaurants.

 Varieties of Shochu